-- The Gold Card program, along with an improved EB-5 visa program, can leverage private investment to stimulate job creation, reduce the national deficit, finance infrastructure, increase housing supplies and support energy grid expansion-at no cost to U.S. taxpayers. - Reforms enacted in 2022 to the EB-5 Visa introduced new integrity measures and expanded rural access, making the program more transparent, secure and effective. - Further agency guidance should clarify that EB-5 investments should be "sustained" as tied to a visa applicant's period of conditional residency, so capital is at work in the marketplace for a sufficient period to finance larger, complex projects that create the most jobs.
+- The Gold Card program, along with an improved EB-5 visa program, can leverage private investment to stimulate job creation, reduce the national deficit, finance infrastructure, increase housing supplies, and support energy grid expansion-at no cost to U.S. taxpayers. - Further agency guidance should clarify that EB-5 investments should be "sustained" as tied to a visa applicant's period of conditional residency, so capital is at work in the marketplace for a sufficient period to finance larger, complex projects that create the most jobs.